 The Company considers all highly liquid investments with a maturity of three months or less when purchased to be cash equivalents.
-There were no cash equivalents at December 31, 2020 and 2019.
-The Company maintains cash and restricted cash, which includes tenant security deposits and cash collateral for its borrowings discussed in Note 7, cash held in escrow for real estate tax, insurance, tenant capital improvement and leasing commissions, in bank deposit accounts, which at times may exceed federally insured limits.
-As of December 31, 2020, the Company has not realized any losses in such cash accounts and believes it mitigates its risk of loss by depositing its cash and restricted cash in highly rated financial institutions.
-The following table presents a reconciliation of cash, cash held in escrow and restricted cash reported within our consolidated balance sheet to amounts reported within our consolidated statement of cash flows:
+There were no cash equivalents at December 31, 2021 and 2020.
+The Company maintains cash and restricted cash, which includes tenant security deposits and cash collateral for its borrowings discussed in Note 7, and cash held in escrow for real estate tax, insurance, tenant capital improvement and leasing commissions, in bank deposit accounts, which at times may exceed federally insured limits.
+As of December 31, 2021, the Company has not realized any losses in such cash accounts and believes it mitigates its risk of loss by depositing its cash and restricted cash in highly rated financial institutions.

-Dec cember 31, 2020 Dec ember 31, 2019
+The following table presents a reconciliation of cash, cash held in escrow and restricted cash reported within our consolidated balance sheets to amounts reported within our consolidated statements of cash flows:

+December 31, 2021 December 31, 2020

-Cash \$ 15,668 \$ 10,465
+Cash \$ 26,232 \$ 15,668

-Cash held in escrow 11,939 9,453
+Cash held in escrow 11,893 11,939

-Restricted cash 4,447 2,480
+Restricted cash 5,249 4,447

-Cash, cash held in escrow, and restricted cash. \$ 32,054 \$ 22,398
+Cash, cash held in escrow, and restricted cash \$ 43,374 \$ 32,054